the-shoemaker/spy-game/README.md

 Play at: https://spy.dan-space.ch

 ## Session Settings
-When a session is startet, the game will not repeat topics, until there are non left, at which point it will reset the session.
+When a session is started, the game will not repeat topics, until there are non-left, at which point it will reset the session.
 If no session is active, topics may repeat.